Financial Aid & Scholarship Office

 4. If a letter from an independent source cannot be provided, you must give the reason it cannot be provided in your appeal letter.
 In this case, you may submit a signed letter from another source (family member for example) in its place.

-A student must also submit the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) online.
-In the Dependency Status section of the FAFSA or CADAA, the student will answer the preset dependency questions and then indicate they have a special circumstance and are not able to provide parental information.
-The FAFSA or CADAA will be submitted without calculating an Expected Family Contribution (EFC).
-If the dependency appeal is approved, our Financial Aid & Scholarship Office will make updates to the FAFSA or CADAA which will allow the calculation of a new EFC.
+You must also submit the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) online.
+In the Dependency Status section of the FAFSA or CADAA, you will asked if you have an unusual circumstance and are not able to provide parental information.